SteeltoeOSS/Steeltoe/README.md

 Linux/OS X Dev (Less Stable):  [![Travis Dev](https://travis-ci.org/SteeltoeOSS/Security.svg?branch=dev)](https://travis-ci.org/SteelToeOSS/Security)

 # .NET Runtime & Framework Support
-Like ASP.NET Core, the components are intended to support both .NET 4.5.1+ and .NET Core (CoreCLR/CoreFX) runtimes.
-Note that some components only support  .NET 4.5.1+ due to the fact that their underlying dependencies only support .NET 4.5.1+.
+Like ASP.NET Core, the components are intended to support both .NET 4.5.2+ and .NET Core (CoreCLR/CoreFX) runtimes.

 Where appropriate, the components are built and unit tested on Windows, Linux and OSX.

-Where appropriate, the components and samples have been tested on .NET Core 1.0.0 Preview 2 SDK, .NET 4.5.1, and on ASP.NET Core 1.0.0.
+Where appropriate, the components and samples have been tested on .NET Core SDK, .NET 4.5.2+, and on ASP.NET Core 1.1.X.

 # Usage
 For more information on how to use these components see the online [Steeltoe documentation](http://steeltoe.io/).